Medically reviewed by Mr Maneesh Ghei, Consultant Urological Surgeon (GMC: 5208045)

 These symptoms can vary in intensity and duration, contributing to the perception that they come and go.

-UTI symptoms often ease up temporarily, but this doesn’t necessarily mean the infection is gone.
+UTI symptoms often ease up temporarily, but this does not necessarily mean the infection is gone.
 Several factors can make symptoms appear to fade:

 Drinking plenty of water can dilute urine and help flush bacteria out of your system.
-This may provide short-term relief, but it doesn’t necessarily eliminate the underlying infection.
+This may provide short-term relief, but it does not necessarily eliminate the underlying infection.

 Your immune system fights off infections, and in some cases, it can suppress bacterial activity enough to reduce inflammation and symptoms.
 However, if the bacteria are not completely eradicated, the symptoms may return.

-Bacteria don’t always multiply at the same rate.
+Bacteria do not always multiply at the same rate.
 Periods of slower growth can lead to reduced irritation, making you think the UTI has resolved itself.

 Sometimes, this temporary reprieve can create a false sense of security, encouraging you to put off further treatment.
-But allowing the infection to linger without proper care can lead to complications, such as kidney infections or chronic recurrences.
+Allowing the infection to linger without proper care can lead to complications, such as kidney infections or chronic recurrences.

 While symptoms may recede for a while, certain factors can reignite them: